yihui/en/vitae/index.md

 ## Education Background

-- 2009 ~ Now, PhD student in the Department of Statistics, Iowa State University
+- 2009 ~ Present, PhD student in the Department of Statistics, Iowa State University
 - 2006 ~ 2009, Master of statistics, School of Statistics, Renmin University of China
 - 2002 ~ 2006, Bachelor of Economics, School of Statistics, Renmin University of China